kudobuilder/kudo/keps/0021-kudo-upgrade.md

 The CRDs are used to store installed operators, running instances and other custom persistent data.
 New features will regularly require us to add new fields or even new CRDs.

-- Existing CRs need to be migrated to new versions
-- K8s CRD support
+#### Proposal for update process
+Integrated into `kudo init --upgrade`

+- We need to provide support for multiple maintained API versions.
+This will allow us to evolve the API, and introduce backwards incompatible changes in a way that allows clients to migrate at their own pace.
-  - WebHook conversion would allow us to transparently switch to a new CRD version without manually migrating all existing CRs
+- WebHook conversion allows us to transparently switch to a new CRD version without manually migrating all existing CRs
   - MultiVersion is supported since 1.11 (manual conversion)
   - WebHook conversion GA since 1.16 (1.13 alpha feature gate, 1.15 beta feature gate)
+  - If we ever need more complex scenarios, i.e. splitting a CRD into two, or merging two CRDs into one, WebHook conversion will not cover this use case and we will need a different type of migration
 - CRD versioning
-  - We need to provide support for multiple maintained API versions.
-This will allow us to evolve the API, and introduce backwards incompatible changes in a way that allows clients to migrate at their own pace.
   - Having an internal model of the data structures exposed via the API allows us to use defaulting, normalization between API versions and prevents older clients from breaking existing resources
   - We can add new optional fields, and make other minor modifications to an existing API version.
   - More breaking changes (removing fields, making fields required, renaming fields, etc. ) require a CRD version change
   - See [K8s API Changes](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md) for details
-- CRDs may have a similar upgrade process as prerequisites:
-  - Create/Update might be simple
-  - We may have CRDs that are outdated and not used anymore and should be deleted

-#### Proposal for update process
-Integrated into `kudo init --upgrade`

-To be discussed.
+- The introduction of new CRDs should be quite easy, as we simply need to install them
+  - Updates of existing CRDs should be fine as well, adding new fields or full new versions of the CRD is quite simple
+- Deletion of unused CRDs may be more difficult: We will need to make sure that all data is migrated from the old CRs
+  - Deletion of a CRD deletes **all** CRs of that type, this is a high risk operation

+The upgrade process itself is simple:
+- Install/Replace the CRDs
+- Install the web hook for conversion between different versions

 ### KUDO CLI
 Expected update frequency: High